 Ingredients

 Here’s what you will need to make this dish.
-Get the exact measurements in the recipe card further down.
+Get the exact quantities in the recipe card further down.

 - onion